-Allocating memory for class meta data from Metaspace incurs overhead.
-That is normal for any allocator.
-However, overhead-to-payload ratio can get excessive in pathological situations.
+Allocating memory for class metadata from Metaspace incurs overhead.
+With the current Metaspace allocator the overhead-to-payload ratio can get excessive.

 Intra-chunk waste for active allocations

-A) Commit in-use chunks lazily and uncommit free chunks
+A) Commit chunks on demand and uncommit free chunks

 B) Replace hard-wired chunk geometry with a buddy allocation scheme